 Critical steps in the protocol

 The most critical step in the protocol is firm gluing of the capsule to the mouse skin.
-Therefore, the latex glue should be homogenously applied to the entire EVA foam surface of the capsule and constant pressure should be applied for 3 minutes.
+Therefore, the latex glue should be homogenously applied to the entire EVA-foam surface of the capsule and constant pressure for 3 minutes should be applied, especially to the left and right side of the capsule.
 We also recommend placement of the capsule as far forward on the back as possible to avoid its removal by the mouse using its rear paws.
-In our experiments only the adhesion of the EVA foam and latex glue to the mouse skin has been validated and we can’t guarantee achievement of same results using different materials.
+In our experiments only the adhesion of the EVA-foam and latex glue to the mouse skin has been validated and we can’t guarantee achievement of same results using different materials.

 Modifications and troubleshooting of the method

 During our experiments, detachment of the capsule from the skin within first seven days was not observed.
-We strongly recommend protecting the outer surface of the capsule using the plastic/rubber band (Figure 2H).
-If the protective strip is damaged over the course of tick feeding, it can be replaced with a new one.
+We strongly recommend protecting the outer surface of the capsule using the plastic band (Figure 2H).
+If the protective band is damaged over the course of tick feeding, it can be replaced with a new one.
 The diameter of the capsule can be modified for different mouse strain sizes.
 We suggest monitoring the feeding ticks at least twice daily and to collect engorged ticks immediately after detachment to avoid their desiccation.

 Limitations of the method

 The number of infested ticks is limited by the capsule diameter as well as the host size.
-In our experiments we used maximum of 20 nymphs or 100 larvae of I. ricinus for one mouse individual.
+In our experiments we used maximum of 20 nymphs or 100 larvae of I. ricinus for one mouse.
 For the larger size ticks such Amblyomma or Hyalomma sp., etc the number of infested ticks should be reduced to avoid harm to the host from blood loss19,26,27.
 Therefore this technique is not suitable for the maintenance of tick rearing colonies, where large numbers of ticks are required to feed.
 For this purpose, larger hosts like rabbits or sheep are recommended27 to reduce overall animal requirement.

 The significance of the method with respect to existing/alternative methods

 Our technique is suitable for various types of experiments where a mouse model is required and it is necessary to keep ticks in enclosed area for easy collection and/or monitoring of their biological parameters.
 Compared to other techniques10-18, this simple protocol greatly reduces the overall anesthesia time (approximately 5 minutes) per mouse and the fast drying, non-irritating latex glue does not cause harm to the animal.
-The highly adhesive EVA foam capsule protects the tick feeding area and minimizes the risk of lost, damaged or eaten ticks as reported in free infestation systems10-15.
+The highly adhesive EVA-foam capsule protects the tick feeding area and minimizes the risk of lost, damaged or eaten ticks as reported in free infestation systems10-15.
 The great advantage of the proposed technique is the flat-shape capsule and its firm long-lasting attachment to the skin allowing easy manipulation with the mouse if required.
-Special attention has been paid on usage of elastic and non-irritating materials to reduce the discomfort to the experimental animals allowing complete recovery of the mouse host after experiment (Figure 4C).
+Special attention has been paid on usage of elastic and non-irritating materials to reduce the discomfort to the experimental animals allowing complete recovery of the mouse host after experiment (Figure 3D).

 Future applications or directions of the method